marshallsquarepark.org

 Desserts & Coffee

-PROGRESSIVE DINNER
+1st ANNUAL PROGRESSIVE DINNER

 About fifty members and guests of the Friends of Marshall Square Park were royally wined and dined during our first Progressive Dinner.
 Organized by Linda Scott, the event — more a Friendraiser than Fundraiser, although we netted $131.95 — was flawlessly planned, perfectly timed, and served to remind us all of our exceptional neighbors.